Non-singular vortices with positive mass in 2+1 dimensional Einstein gravity with AdS$_3$ and Minkowski background: ADM mass and its representation as an integral over matter

 The value of $A_0(R)=-\Lambda R^2 +C$ can be calculated analytically for a given $R$.
 As mentioned earlier, in our work we set $C=1=A_0(0)$.
 The value of $A(r)$ at $r=0$ is not determined by the equations of motion; it is an initial condition.
 Since $A(r)$ must reduce to $A_0(r)$ in the absence of matter, their values must match at the origin.
 We therefore have $A(0)=A_0(0)=C=1$.
 The quantity $A(R)$ is then obtained by solving the equations of motion numerically and the mass $M$ obtained via Eq.\reff{M2}.
 One has reached a large enough value of $R$ when the matter functions $f(r)$ and $a(r)$ reach a nice plateau at the values of $v$ and $n$ respectively and the mass $M$ is stable i.e. that in reducing $R$ in the plateau region, $A_0(R)$ and $A(R)$ change but not the value of $M$.

 The ADM mass formula \reff{ADMMass2} applies to asymptotically flat spacetime where $\Lambda=0$.
 In that case we obtain $A_0(R)=C$ and $A(R)=D$ so that \beq M_{flat}= 4 \pi \alpha \,\Big(C -(C\,D)^{1/2}\Big) =4 \pi \alpha \,\Big(1-D^{1/2}\Big) \eeq{MFlat} where we used $C=1$.
 In asymptotically flat spacetime, $A_0(r)=B_0(r)=1$ (stays constant for all $r$) whereas $A(r)$ starts at unity at $r=0$ and then decreases with $r$ until it reaches a plateau at a positive value of $D$ that is less than unity.
 The value of $D$ is obtained numerically.
-Note that formula \reff{MFlat} is in agreement with the angular deficit expected to be produced by localized sources in a $2+1$ dimensional asymptotically flat spacetime \cite{Deser}.
-Replacing $\alpha$ by $1/(16 \pi G)$, formula \reff{MFlat} reads $D^{1/2}= 1- 4 G M_{flat}$ which is nothing other than the parameter ``$\alpha$" (not related to our $\alpha$) found in \cite{Deser} that determines the angular deficit i.e. if we work in new coordinates $(r',\theta')$ where $r'=r/D^{1/2}$ and $\theta'= D^{1/2} \theta$ the two-metric asymptotically takes the flat form $dr'^2 + r'^2 \,d\theta'^2$ with $\theta'$ ranging from $0$ to $2 \pi D^{1/2}$ so that there is an angular deficit of \beq \delta= 2 \pi (1-D^{1/2})\,. \eeq{delta} The mass with no gravity in asymptotically flat spacetime, $M_{no-gravity}$, cannot be obtained from comparing two metrics because in this case the metric is fixed throughout to be Minkowski spacetime.
+Note that formula \reff{MFlat} is in agreement with the angular deficit expected to be produced by localized sources in a $2+1$ dimensional asymptotically flat spacetime\footnote{In source free regions, the Einstein equations in $2+1$ dimensions with no cosmological constant yields a locally flat spacetime.
+Outside localized sources, the spacetime is therefore flat but the topology is that of a cone.
+This can be seen by rewriting the metric in the source free region in a manifestly flat form and observing that the new angle no longer ranges from $0$ to $2 \pi$ but covers a smaller range so that there is an angular deficit.
+The angular deficit is proportional to the mass of the localized source.} \cite{Deser}.
+Replacing $\alpha$ by $1/(16 \pi G)$, formula \reff{MFlat} reads $D^{1/2}= 1- 4 G M_{flat}$ which is nothing other than the parameter ``$\alpha$" (not related to our $\alpha$) found in \cite{Deser} that determines the angular deficit.
+If we work in new coordinates $(r',\theta')$ where $r'=r/D^{1/2}$ and $\theta'= D^{1/2} \theta$ the two-metric asymptotically takes the flat form $dr'^2 + r'^2 \,d\theta'^2$ with $\theta'$ ranging from $0$ to $2 \pi D^{1/2}$ so that there is an angular deficit of \beq \delta= 2 \pi (1-D^{1/2})\,. \eeq{delta} The mass with no gravity in asymptotically flat spacetime, $M_{no-gravity}$, cannot be obtained from comparing two metrics because in this case the metric is fixed throughout to be Minkowski spacetime.
 However, we derive an integral mass formula for $M_{no-gravity}$ in Appendix A by taking the limit as $\alpha \to \infty$ of $M_{flat}$.
 The results are reported in the next section.